The airport security check is one of the main reasons that you need to arrive early at the airport.

 8. Pick your time and date carefully

-Try and avoid traveling early in the morning during the week or between the hours of 4pm – 8pm as those are the hours most business flights occur.
+Or, and it's actually not only a great airport tip to avoid queuing up at the security check but also to save money on flights, fly early in the morning (flights before 7am) or late in the evening (red-eye flights, leaving after 10pm).
 Saturdays are also a good day to fly out on as a lot of people will leave on Friday and return on Sunday thus leaving the airport less busy.

 9. Avoid contraband